awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WAMP.md

 **To install a WAMP server**

 1. Connect to your instance using Microsoft Remote Desktop\.
-For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.
+For more information, see [Connecting to your Windows instance](connecting_to_windows_instance.md)\.

 1. Disable Internet Explorer Enhanced Security Configuration so that you can download and install required software from the web\.